Your Ultimate Guide to Enjoying Fall Foliage in Stowe in 2026

 End the Day Back at the Brass Lantern Inn

 After a full day of exploring, there’s nothing like returning to the warmth of the Brass Lantern Inn.
-Settle in by the fire with a glass from Michael’s on the Mountain, enjoy the mountain views at sunset, and look forward to another breakfast that showcases the best of Vermont.
+Settle in by the fire pit with a glass from Cork, enjoy the mountain views at sunset, and look forward to another breakfast that showcases the best of Vermont.
 Fall in Stowe isn’t just about the scenery — it’s about how it makes you feel: cozy, connected, and refreshed.

 ⸻

-Ready to experience fall in Vermont the way it’s meant to be enjoyed?
-Book your stay at the Brass Lantern Inn and let us be your home base for foliage drives, fine dining at Michael’s on the Hill, and unforgettable Stowe adventures.
+Ready to experience fall in Vermont the way it's meant to be enjoyed?
+Book your stay at the Brass Lantern Inn and let us be your home base for foliage drives, fine dining at Harrison’s, a natural wine stop at Cork, and unforgettable Stowe adventures.